Planning the Ceremony and Choosing Funeral Home Services

 Preparation of the Body

 Although it is not required by law, most funeral homes require embalming if an open casket will be available for public viewing.
+Exceptions are usually made if religion forbids embalming.
 If you do not want embalming, you usually can choose an arrangement that does not require you to pay for it, such as a closed-casket funeral, direct cremation, or immediate burial.

 The casket is usually the single most expensive item in funerals.
-Casket prices range from less than $1,000 for a pine or pressed wood box to $25,000 or more for elaborate caskets made of copper or bronze with innerspring mattresses and plush linings.
-Since the markup on a casket is often three to five times its wholesale price, a funeral director’s advice—and even the design of the selection room—may steer you toward an expensive choice.
-Most people choose midrange models made of steel or hardwoods such as mahogany or walnut for $3,000 to $6,000.
+Casket prices range from less than $1,000 for a wood box to $25,000 or more for elaborate models.
+Since the markup on a casket is often three to five times wholesale, a funeral director’s advice—and even the design of the selection room—may lure you to pay too much.
+Most people choose midrange steel or hardwood models for $3,000 to $6,000.
 If a closed casket is draped with a flag, funeral pall, or flowers, a less expensive casket can be used.

 The least expensive containers—cardboard containers or pouches—are adequate for cremation or direct disposition.
 Some homes may have rental caskets that can be used for viewing, which allows you to buy a less expensive one for disposition.

-With cremation an increasingly popular choice, urns have replaced caskets as major profit centers for funeral homes.
+With cremation, urns have replaced caskets as major profit centers for funeral homes.
 You can buy one from the funeral home or provide one yourself.
 Prices range widely, from less than $50 to thousands of dollars for artist-made urns.
-Most funeral homes provide a simple plastic box as a basic urn.
+Most funeral homes provide a simple plastic or cardboard box as a basic urn.
 What you use doesn’t have to be an “official” urn at all; it can be a ceramic pot with a lid, for example.
 But if you plan to place an urn in a columbarium or cemetery, check on maximum dimensions or restrictions on types and colors.

 Vault or Grave Liner